RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 alwaysopen: false
 categories: ["RS"]
 ---
-To make sure Redis Enterprise Software servers can pass necessary communications between them, we recommend all servers have the following ports open.
+All Redis Enterprise Software deployments span multiple physical/virtual nodes.
+You'll need to keep several ports open between these nodes.
+This document describes the various port ranges and their uses. we recommend all servers have the following ports open.

 {{% Note %}}